What are Colleges for?

 You can find your college affiliation through KentVision ˃ My Details ˃ My Course Details.

-Even if you never live on campus, you will be given a college membership listed in Kent Vision when you join the University.
+you will be able to find your College membership listed in Kent Vision when you

 Take a look below at the descriptions of each college, and click through to the accommodation pages for more in depth information, picture galleries, and links to the bars and eateries within.